Physics

 Remember to email it to your GSI,

-not to Muller!
-(Again I apologize for this formality, but teaching 500 students
+not to the instructors (Muller or Jacobsen)!
+(Again I apologize for this formality,

 without error isn't easy.)